 Congress faces a critical choice while they develop the budget for our nation.
 I hope that I count on Senator Toomey, Senator Casey, and Representative Meehan to choose community over exclusion.
-I hope they will reduce funding for deportation and detention in 2018 and instead robustly fund refugee resettlement in the U.S. and assistance abroad.
+I hope they will reduce funding for deportation and detention in 2018, and instead robustly fund refugee resettlement in the U.S. and assistance abroad and support resettling at least 75,000 refugees in fiscal year 2018.
+I also invite Congress to do everything in their power to ensure the administration recognizes the relationships refugees have with U.S.-based resettlement agencies and family members in the U.S.